Nvidia’s last Fixed-Function Pipe Midrange Champion

 Tom Clancy’s Splinter Cell (2002)

-Still this original Splinter Cell is owned and installed and has an internal benchmark so I ran it all and collected the data so I may as well show it!
+Still this original Splinter Cell is owned and installed and has an internal benchmark so I ran it all and collected the data so I may as well show it..
+I am working on getting a working copy of double agent to update this article with.

 Game Overview: